Pasquale Calabrese: Biography

-Calabrese received his academic formation in psychology, medicine, biology and philosophy at the University of Konstanz, University of Zurich, Ruhr University Bochum and University of Bielefeld from 1983 to 1989.
+Calabrese received his academic formation in psychology, medicine, biology and philosophy at the University of Konstanz, University of Zurich, Ruhr University Bochum and at Bielefeld University from 1983 to 1989.
 He received a diploma in psychology at the University of Konstanz in 1991.
 He received his PhD in his major clinical neuropsychology and in his minor clinical neurology in 1997.
 In 1999 he was appointed guest professor in neurosciences at the International Institute of Genetics and Biophysics (IIGB) of the Italian Research Association.
 In 2004 Calabrese received his habilitation from the Faculty of Medicine of the University of Bochum and received the Venia legendi in Experimental Neurology and Medical Neuropsychology.
 From 1991 to 2008 he was Head of the Department of Neuropsychology and Behavioral Neurology and Director of the Memory Clinic at the University Hospital Bochum-Langendreer (Germany).
 From 2010 he worked in the same position at the Neurocenter Southern Switzerland, Lugano (Switzerland).
 Since 2011 he is titular-professor of clinical neuroscience at the University of Basel, where he also heads the Neuropsychology and Behavioral Neurology Unit at the Department of Molecular and Cognitive Neuroscience and Head of Neuropsychology at the University Hospital's MS Center.
 He also serves as a clinical neuropsychological expert for the Swiss Insurance Medicine and consulting clinical neuropsychologist at the department of Neurosurgery of the University of Basel where he is a member of the awake-craniotomy team.